Club Awards

 What is a Title Really?

-Championship_SashesNot just a brag, not just a stepping stone to a higher title, not just an adjunct to competitive scores; a title is a tribute to the dog that bears it, a way to honor the dog, an ultimate memorial.
+Not just a brag, not just a stepping stone to a higher title, not just an adjunct to competitive scores; a title is a tribute to the dog that bears it, a way to honour the dog, an ultimate memorial.

 It will remain in the record and in the memory for about as long as anything in this world can remain.
 Few humans will do as well or better.

 And though the dog himself doesn’t know or care that his achievements have been noted, a title says many things in the world of humans, where such things count.
-A title says your dog was intelligent, adaptable and good natured.
+A title says your dog was intelligent, adaptable and good-natured.
 It says that your dog loved you enough to do the things that please you, however crazy they may have sometimes seemed.

 And, a title says that you loved your dog, that you loved to spend time with him because he was a good dog, that you believed in him enough to give him yet another chance when he failed and that, in the end, your faith was justified.
 A title proves that your dog inspired you to that special relationship enjoyed by so few; that in a world of disposable creatures, this dog with a title was greatly loved, and loved greatly in return.